ktaylor63/southeast/site/content/articles/newcomers-to-ancient-practice.md

 But it was more than just bringing food home.
 A father and son bonded in the woods, and the dad went home with a great story to share with his friends.

-“It was really neat...to be able to share [with him]something that I learned later in life.
+“It was really neat...to be able to share [with him] something that I learned later in life.
 It was very cool,” says Zimmerman.

 It’s never too late to start hunting.
 There are lots of educational opportunities available.
 Check out a wildlife agency website, be on the lookout for learn-to-hunt programs like “Field to Fork”, or ask a friend or neighbor who hunts if they would mentor you.
 To get started, all you need is public land, a method of harvest, and some earth-toned clothing.
 Learning a new skill can be uncomfortable at first and can take some time, but with perseverance and a positive attitude, it is certainly not an insurmountable task.
 You will make mistakes, but you will learn from them.

 Learning to hunt can be a growing experience that comes with rewards and priceless memories.
 Are you ready?
 The field is waiting for you.

-{{< figure class="photo-center" src="/images/pages/american-alligator-savannah-nwr.jpg" alt="An alligator resting on a log in the water" caption="Alligator at Savannah National Wildlife Refuge.
-Photo by James Diedrick, Creative Commons." >}}

-{{< figure class="photo-right" src="/images/pages/savannah-nwr-boundary-sign.jpg" alt="A national wildlife refuge boundary sign on a live oak tree covered in Spanish moss" caption="Along the Savannah River, Savannah National Wildlife Refuge.
-Photo by Dan Chapman, USFWS." >}}